Do Pool Covers Cause Algae? Prevention & Solutions Guide

 2. Test FC, pH, and CYA levels immediately

-3. Adjust pH to 7.4-7.6 if needed using muriatic acid or sodium carbonate
+3. Adjust pH to 7.2 or below using muriatic acid for maximum chlorine effectiveness

 Long-Term Cover Management Strategy